YINI-lang/YINI-spec/YINI-Specification.md

 This mechanism is similar to a comment, but serves a **distinct purpose**: disabling or temporarily excluding valid configuration lines without deleting them.

+Disabled lines are ignored by the parser and do not count as meaningful document content when determining whether a document is effectively empty.

 **Example 1:**
 ```yini
 // The next line is ignored — even though it's valid syntax.